OpenRailAssociation/osrd-website/content/docs/guides/contribute/bug-reports.en.md

 ---
-title: "Bug tracking"
+title: "Report issues"
-linkTitle: "Bug tracking"
+linkTitle: "Report issues"
 weight: 20
 description: "Report a bug or suggest an enhancement"
 ---